-Now that you know how a company would execute a share repurchase, let’s focus on why a company might do this.
+Now that you know how a company would execute a share buyback, a crucial factor in answering the question of what are stock buybacks, let’s focus on why a company might do this.

 As mentioned in this article, the price of a company’s stock is determined in the secondary market by the relationship between the supply and demand of shares.
 If the price of the underlying stock is decreasing (which can be attributed to weakening demand for the asset) the company could buy back some of their shares on the market.
 Doing this would increase demand and in return either increase the stock price or at least stop the price from declining more.

-When a company decides to acquire another company they have can either purchase the company with cash, offer their shares to purchase the company, or a combination of the two.
-When a company announces that they are going to buying back a large amount of their shares this might signal that they have a future acquisition in mind.
+When a company decides to acquire another company they can either purchase the company with cash, offer their shares to purchase the company, or a combination of the two.
+A company announcing that they are going to be buying back a large amount of their shares might signal that they have a future acquisition in mind.